jbcodeforce/aws-organization-play/README.md

 * Grant access to the Cross-Account IAM Role to the IAM Group that the group of users belong to.

-    * Create an inline policy to modify the permissin of the group:
+    * Create an inline policy to modify the permission of the group:

     ```json
     {